Ulster 'not a long way from freefall' - McWhirter

 Last updated on .From the section Irish Rugby

-BBC Sport NI analyst Tony McWhirter says Ulster are "not quite in freefall, but not a long way from it" after losing to Munster on New Year's Day.
+European Cup winner Tony McWhirter says Ulster are "not quite in freefall, but not a long way from it" after losing to Munster on New Year's Day.

 Ulster twice led by nine points in the United Rugby Championship game in Belfast but Ben Healy converted his own late try to secure a 15-14 Munster win.